Guest Posts

 Can I compost so-called biodegradable plastic bags?

-&#;It&#;s not a real thing,&#; at least not in terms of waste management, said New York City Department of Sanitation commissioner Jessica Tisch in a interview. &#;If a product can&#;t be composted, it&#;s going to a landfill.
-And if it&#;s going to a landfill, the biodegradable stuff in a landfill sits there for decades or centuries.&#;
+New York City Department of Sanitation commissioner Jessica Tisch stated in an interview, “If a product can’t be composted, it’s going to a landfill.
+And if it’s going to a landfill, the biodegradable products in a landfill can sit there for decades or centuries.”

 How can I keep my kitchen scrap bin clean?

-Some cities suggest residents use brown paper bags or newspaper as liners for their food-scrap containers instead of buying so-called compostable bags.
-But as always, if you&#;re participating in an off-site composting program, it&#;s best to confirm if paper bags are accepted.
-For at-home composting, brown paper bags are a great addition to your pile, since paper goods can improve the nutritional balance of compost.
+Many cities recommend using brown paper bags or newspaper as liners for food-scrap containers rather than purchasing compostable bags.
+However, if you're involved in an off-site composting program, it’s crucial to check whether paper bags are accepted.
+For home composters, using brown paper bags can enhance the nutritional balance of your compost pile.

-If you opt for a countertop container, one with a built-in charcoal filter helps reduce odor.
-(The Oggi Countertop Compost Pail comes with a filter and is a staff favorite.)
-And, of course, if you take out the bin often and rinse it out after each use, smells shouldn&#;t build up in the first place.
+If you prefer a countertop container, one that features a built-in charcoal filter can help to minimize odors.
+The Oggi Countertop Compost Pail, which includes a filter, is a recommended choice.
+Additionally, ensuring frequent removal of the bin and rinsing it after each use can prevent unpleasant smells from accumulating in the first place.

-If you&#;re looking for more recommendations about what to do with those scraps after you&#;ve collected them, check out our staff&#;s favorite compost bins.
+If you're looking for further guidance on what to do with your collected scraps, explore our staff's favorite compost bins.

 Sources

 Are you interested in learning more about compostable courier bags?
-Contact us today to secure an expert consultation!
+Contact us today for an expert consultation!

 Are biodegradable bags better than plastic?
 It's complicated.

-In college, I drove a little electric truck around campus and picked up bins of fruit and vegetable waste, plant clippings, and coffee grounds, and hauled them to a 50-foot long, 5-foot-tall compost pile at the student farm.
-Although we asked that our pick-up sites didn&#;t put any post-consumer waste in the bins, &#;compostable&#; plates, cups, and bags inevitably found their way to our pile.
-And when they did, I&#;d pull them out and throw them in the trash.
+In college, I drove a little electric truck around campus, picking up bins filled with fruit and vegetable waste, plant clippings, and coffee grounds, which I transported to a large compost pile at the student farm.
+While we requested that our pick-up locations refrained from including post-consumer waste in the bins, items labeled as “compostable” occasionally made their way to our pile.
+When this happened, I would have to remove them and discard them in the trash.

-If you want to learn more, please visit our website custom compostable bags.
+If you want more information, please visit our website for custom compostable bags.

 Comments